pdx-labs/demos/amazon_bot_text_demo/readme.md

 >test.py

 This is a test file for us to input our question into thie file.
+In line 9, there is a place where you should copy your own secret api key to the place between the quotes.
 In line 15, there is a line:
 ```
 question="Can i use this air fryer in England?"
 ```